liangzifei/MRH-Net/README.md

 - step5. reconstruct the whole brain virual histology volume from voxel data.
 # Training
 - prepare training data using code trainingxxx.m
+'''
+Please locate the data in one folder:
 # Testing
 # Prepare your own data